Deeds Registration(I) Registration of Deeds

-- The Land Registry maintains a computerized land register for each property.
+- The Land Registry maintains a land register for each property.

-- Particulars of deeds or other documents affecting a property lodged for registration are entered into the land register of that property.
+- Particulars of deeds or other documents affecting a property lodged for registration are entered onto the land register of that property.

 - On completion of registration, the land registers and imaged copies of the registered documents are open for public search subject to payment of the prescribed fees.

 In what way is the registration of document related to me as a member of the public?

 - If you purchase a property or become a party to a property transaction, you would need to execute a deed or other document.
 That deed or document will normally be registered in the Land Registry.

 - If you intend to deal with or enter into a transaction of a property, for example, as a purchaser or mortgagee, you can obtain information related to the property by searching the relevant land register.
 You can also check and verify all registered documents affecting that property with the advice or assistance of private legal practitioners if needed before making your decision on entering into a transaction of the property.